OliviaMkandawire/OliviaMkandawire/README.md

 - 👋 Hi there, I’m Olivia Mkandawire
-- 👀 I’m interested in Emmbeded software Engeneering and Full Stack development
+- 👀 I’m interested in Emmbeded software Engeneering and Full Stack web and mobile development
 - 🌱 I’m currently learning php and MERN
-- 💞️ I’m looking to collaborate on any software development projects
+- 💞️ I’m looking to collaborate on any microcontroller or/and software development projects
 - 📫 You can reach me at oliviamkandawire66@gmail.com

 <!---